bdiegel/android-aloha/README.md

 Follow these suggestions for the best results:

-  * Use reasonably sized image resources (try 400x400).
+  * Use reasonably sized image resources.
+The layouts use `centerInside` for the ImageView scale type.
+This means your image will scale down only if necessary and never be scaled up.
+A 400x400 image works well with most devices.
-  * The default (and currently only) theme is light on dark.
-Choose appropriate colors.
+  * When selecting background colors keep in mind that the default theme is light on dark.
   * Use Toolbar in your MainActivity layout and disable the window title in the style:

         <style name="AppTheme.Base" parent="Theme.AppCompat.Light.NoActionBar">